 Open-cell spray foam will expand after spraying, making it easy to use in hard-to-reach spaces.
 So that hard-to-reach nooks and crannies can easily be reached and filled with spray foam.
 On the downside, the expansion of the open-cell spray foam makes it less dense and thus not as water-resistant and effective as closed-cell spray foam.
 Because of its decreased density, a 9″ deep or thick layer of insulation must be applied to ensure that insulation adhering to R30 standards is reached.

-Foam boards are typically rigid sheets of polystyrene or polyurethane and are used as insulation for buildings.
-Foam board with thickness or depth between 7.5″ – 8.33″ will be adequate for R30 insulation.
+Foam boards are typically rigid sheets of polystyrene or polyurethane and are used as insulation for buildings, especially for roofs.
 Commonly they are not seen or used in residential buildings but are instead used in commercial buildings at large.
 However, they can provide insulation in cases where continuous code insulation is required and are typically used in combination with external cladding systems.

 Cutting these boards using a hot knife is a tedious, time-consuming job.
-Although it might seem like nice insulation for a ceiling in residential situations, it is definitely not recommended.
+Although it might seem like nice insulation for roofs in residential situations, it is definitely not recommended.
 Currently, there is no foam board available with an R30 rating.

 With blown-in insulation, either fiberglass or cellulose is blown in using a pneumatic sprayer.
 Cellulose insulation is seen as a more sustainable option because recycled paper fiber is used.
 It is an excellent method to insulate all those hard-to-reach spaces as encountered in an attic.